fremartini/aoe-balance-bot/README.md

 - `cacheMaxSize` How many players data can be stored at one time before stale data will be removed (default `20` entities)
 - `port` Port used for heartbeat (If this is not provided no server will be started)
 - `trustInsecureCertificates` Disable certificate validation when making API calls to get game data
+- `whitelistedChannels` If this is set, the bot will only react to messages in these channels (defaults to all channels).
+Channel IDs